 As these experiments are replicated across laboratories, the unknown variables multiply.
 Laboratory A might maintain cells at exactly 37.0°C, while Laboratory B's incubator fluctuates between 36.8-37.2°C. Neither lab reports these specifics, creating invisible variation in the resulting data.
 When meta-analyses attempt to synthesize findings from dozens or hundreds of studies, these hidden variables create interpretability drift.

 These problems cascade and accumulate as one moves through the biological domains.
 Interpretability drift within genomics data compounds interpretability of transcriptomics to proteomics to pharmacodynamics and to clinical.
+For single-cell data, this drift is particularly acute - our overview of scRNA-seq processing metrics illustrates how quality control at the cell level can mitigate some of these cascading effects.
 At each transfer point, the uncertainty propagates and expands, often invisibly.

 Historical Evolution and Scale